micatom/sublime_diagram_plugin/README.md

 * Java (download from java.sun.com)
 * Graphviz (I recommend "homebrew" on the Mac)
 * Sublime Text 2 or 3

-To install, just put a checkout of this project into your Packages directory in Sublime Text.

 # Support